ericmdantas/aliv/README.md

 --port, --p                      change port
---quiet, --q                     no logging whatsoever --noBrowser, --nb                won't open the browser automagically --only, --o                      will only watch for changes in the given path/glob/regex --ignore, --ign                  won't watch for changes in the given path (regex) --pathIndex, --pi                change the path to your index.html --proxy, --px                    uses proxy --proxyTarget, --pxt             the new server url where the proxy will "redirect" (it has to begin with http/https) --proxyWhen, --pxw               when the proxy should be activated; like --pxw /api
+--quiet, --q                     no logging whatsoever --noBrowser, --nb                won't open the browser automagically --only, --o                      will only watch for changes in the given path/glob/regex/array --ignore, --ign                  won't watch for changes in the given path (regex) --pathIndex, --pi                change the path to your index.html --proxy, --px                    uses proxy --proxyTarget, --pxt             the http/https server where the proxy will "redirect" --proxyWhen, --pxw               when the proxy should be activated; like --pxw /api/*
 ```